Shwetha-Selma/M2S_Sample/guided_simpleCUDAGraphs_SYCLMigration/README.md

 ## Purpose

-The sample shows the migration of simple explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
+The sample shows the migration of simple explicit CUDA Graph APIs such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone, etc, to SYCL equivalent APIs using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
 The parallel implementation demonstrates the use of concepts, such as

-- CUDA Graph API's
+- CUDA Graph APIs
 - CUDA streams
 - shared memory
 - cooperative groups
-- warp level primitives.
+- warp-level primitives.

 > **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.
+Users can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.

 This sample contains two versions in the following folders:

 | Folder Name                   | Description
 |:---                           |:---
-| `01_dpct_output`              | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
+| `01_dpct_output`              | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+This SYCL code has some code that is not migrated and has to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
 | `02_sycl_migrated`            | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites